diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-Here we are going to demonstrate how to get the data sent in an event, and how to change a components `textContent` or an attribute.
+Now that thats working, we are going to demonstrate how to get the data sent in an event, and how to change a components `textContent` or an attribute, so add some text in the text box on our app-modal and click accept we should see our flip card update.
-To implement, create a `ui-data-sync` tag around the HTML you want to update.
-Add the `name="<'propertyName'>"` property to the `input` or `label` tags, or `data-key="<'propertyName'>"` to the other tags. `propertyName` is the key for the data you are receiving.

-Add an `ui-data-sync` and link it to `app-modal`.
-Inside `ui-data-sync` lets add
+Inside the back slot section, lets replace the `<p>..</p>` section with the following `ui-data-sync`.
+Don't forget to save and refresh the browser page:
 ```html
 ...
 <flip-card disabled trigger="app-modal" on="accepted">